Divorce in Texas (2026)

 Community Property in Texas

 Texas is one of nine community property states.
-All property acquired during the marriage is presumed to be community property and is subject to a “just and right” division by the court — which does not necessarily mean a 50/50 split.
+Under Family Code Section 3.002, all property acquired during the marriage is presumed to be community property and is subject to a “just and right” division by the court — which does not necessarily mean a 50/50 split.
 Judges consider factors including each spouse’s earning capacity, fault in the breakup, custody of children, and the health and age of both parties.

 Community property typically includes: